Barhoumi-Nawres/Monitoring-temperature-with-Yocto-as-a-build-system-/README.md

 ```
 For <iface> you have to set the interface to be configured by systemd-networkd, for example eth0, wlan0, ...

+And then we need to create a user manually,

 ## Copy the Image to the SD Card

 First, identify the SD card device by running: